 6 Pak publicity photo

 Teenage Nightclubs and the Lowell Showboat

-The jobs that the 6 Pak secured during the summer of 1967 through manager Paul Arbanas and “word of mouth” were higher profile engagements that were coveted by other established bands.
+The jobs that the 6 Pak secured in the summer of 1967 through manager Paul Arbanas and “word of mouth” were higher profile engagements that were coveted by other established bands.
 There was competition between the various bands for these quality gigs, and the 6 Pak occasionally encountered some jealousy.
 Many of these bookings were located at teenage nightclubs, which were extremely popular in the 1960s.

 The 6 Pack performed on Sunday, September 1, 1968 at Platters in Cadillac